Furia (novel)

 Furia is a young adult fiction novel written by Yamile Saied Mendez.
 The main character, Camila, is a 17 year old living in modern-day Rosario, Santa Fe in Argentina.
-She aspires to be a great soccer star, but her home life and love life get in the way.
+She aspires to be a great soccer star, but her home and love life gets in the way.

 Furia received the Pura Belpré Award medal for Young Adult Narrative in 2021.

 Plot

-The book begins with Camila Hassan leaving her home to secretly play in a soccer match (referred to as fútbol).
-Camila's secret becomes increasingly difficult to keep as her fame grows, her lover arrives back in town, and she struggles with injuries, sexism and family dynamics.
+The novel begins with Camila Hassan leaving her home to secretly play in a soccer match (referred to as fútbol).
+Camila's sports activities become increasingly difficult to keep secret as her fame grows and her lover arrives back in town.
+Throughout the novel, Camilia struggles with injuries, sexism and familial conflicts.